Spring Zotero workshops

 About Zotero

-Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon that collects, manages, and cites research sources.
-It's easy to use, lives in your web browser where you do your work, and best of all it's free.
+Zotero (pronounced "zoh-TAIR-oh") is an application that collects, manages, and cites research sources.
+It's easy to use, connects with your web browser to download sources, and best of all it's free.

 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.